-The best way to accurately find your ring size is to take a ring that fits you well and have it carefully measured by a jeweller, who should be able to give you a UK ring size (eg. 'L', or 'N 1/2').
+The best way to accurately find your ring size is to visit a jeweller for a fitting.
+You could also take a ring that fits you well and have it carefully measured by a jeweller, who will be able to give you a UK ring size (eg. 'L', or 'N 1/2').
 Bear in mind that a broad ring style, for example a wide wedding band type ring, will fit differently to a very narrow ring, so be sure to choose a ring that is comparable in size to the one you're planning to purchase.

 It is the customer's responsibility to ensure that you have requested the appropriate size for your needs and I will always craft your ring to your specified size.
 If, however, on receipt of your ring something doesn't seem quite right, please feel free to get in touch and I'll be happy to advise.